Lattice Degeneration: Causes, Symptoms, and Treatment Options

 Be aware of any changes in your vision and report them to your doctor immediately.

-Lattice degeneration is caused by thinning and weakening of the retina, often associated with nearsightedness (myopia) or aging.
+Lattice degeneration is caused by thinning and weakening of the retina, often associated with myopia (nearsightedness), ageing, or other eye conditions that affect the peripheral retina.

-Treatment includes regular monitoring, and in high-risk cases, laser surgery to prevent retinal detachment.
+Lattice degeneration treatment often involves monitoring through regular eye exams.
+In high-risk cases, laser surgery may be recommended to prevent retinal detachment.